Wildflower Garden Club

 Design, Forestry, Botany, Agronomy, Plant Pathology and/or allied

-The amount available per year is $2000.00.
+The amount available per year is up to $2000.00.
 It can be requested in its

 money requested.
 For example, if we agreed to fund a single grant for

 $2000.00 we would only fund one grant that year.
 If we received several

 smaller requests, we could fund more than one request.

 Applicants should indicate whether partial funding of their proposal would

 be helpful if full funding is not possible.
 Individuals who receive only

 partial funding would be eligible to apply again the following year for the